taylor-coder/Machine-Learning-and-Data-Science-with-R/README.md

 Please click on the PDF file to see a project completed using the NHANES data set for years 2013 and 2014.
 It provides a visual exploratory analysis of the relationships between age, gender, diabetes, and glucose levels.

-More detailed analytical reports are avaialble upon request.
+More detailed analytical reports are available upon request.